rocky-linux/documentation/en/rocky/8/admin_guide/01-presentation.md

 :heavy_check_mark: Explain the philosophy of free and opensource software;\
 :heavy_check_mark: Discover the usefulness of the SHELL.\

-To explain your goals, you should only use action verbs.
-Because goals need to be quantifiable, measurable and verifiable.
-At the end of the document, you can add questions directly related to these objectives to validate the understanding of the subject.

 :checkered_flag: **generalities**, **linux**, **distributions**

 **Knowledge**: :star: \